OUIsolutions/CWebStudio/README.md

 # CWebSudio
-CWebSudio  its a micro framework to deal with web aplications in C/C++ , its an single header library and provides a lot of funcionalitys , like readding headders query paramns, returning files and text.
+CWebSudio is a micro framework to deal with web aplications in C/C++.
+It's a single header library that provides a lot of functionality such as reading headers, query parameters, returning files, and text.

-# Instalation
+# Installation

 ## Single File
-CWebSudio is made to be as dumb as possible, and adopt the idea of single file lib, for instalation you can just copy the **CWebStudio.h** into your project, and execute an normal copilation with gcc/g++ or clang
+CWebSudio is made to be as dumb as possible and adopt the idea of single file library.
+For installation, simply copy the **CWebStudio.h** into your project and compile with gcc/g++ or clang.

 ~~~c